replicatedhq/replicated-field-labs/instruqt/helm-hello-world/02-getting/assignment.md

 **Managing Values**

-When installing from a Helm Chart, there are scenarios where the default values need to be overriden or preset for a given customer.
-Replicated allows map the values in the **Values.yaml** file with values that the end user can enter in a config UI or can also come from a Replicated License.
+When installing from a Helm Chart, there are scenarios where the default values need to be overridden or preset for a given customer.
+With Replicated, you can map the values in the **Values.yaml** file with values that an end user can enter in a config UI or from a Replicated License file.
 Below is a screenshot of the **wordpress.yaml** file with some value overrides:

 <p align="center"><img src="../assets/values-overide.png" width=600></img></p>

-Note that for some values, the value is not a hard coded value, rather it has something like `repl{{ ConfigOption ... }}` .
-This templating that allows you map a field
+Note that for some values, the value is not a hard coded value, rather it has something like `repl{{ ConfigOption ... }}`.
+Replicated supports [templating](https://docs.replicated.com/vendor/packaging-template-functions) which is how you can dynamically assign values.

 ## 3. Copy Install Command